-Among the 25.4 fl. oz. bottles of coconut and ginger spice was one bottle of coffee syrup.
+Among the 25.4 fl. oz. bottles of coconut and ginger spice were one bottle of coffee syrup.
 As I carefully snatched it and clutched it to my bosom I thought, THIS is my best find today!
-I was at a local salvage retail store of hodge-podge, nick-knacks and brick-a-brac.
-Just like at any of the stores throughout the country where freight salvage, insurance losses and bankruptcy merchandise is sold, you can sometimes scavenge a gourmet delicacy at Solomon’s Ventures.
+I was at a local salvage retail store of hodge-podge, nick-knacks, and brick-a-brac.
+Just like at any of the stores throughout the country where freight salvage, insurance losses, and bankruptcy merchandise are sold, you can sometimes scavenge a gourmet delicacy at Solomon’s Ventures.

 Torani Coffee Syrup

-Rinalda and Ezilda Torre introduced their syrups, from handwritten recipes, to the North Beach San Francisco neighborhood in 1925.
+Rinalda and Ezilda Torre introduced their syrups, from handwritten recipes to the North Beach San Francisco neighborhood in 1925.
 A son-in-law took the helm in 1957 and guided the company’s growth to international recognition.
-The history account at the website claims that after a family friend experimented with a Torani syrup, espresso and steamed milk, the first flavored caffe latte emerged.
+The history account on the website claims that after a family friend experimented with a Torani syrup, espresso, and steamed milk, the first flavored caffe latte emerged.

 Light research of the word torani produced religious debate references of dati or torani.
 I am not even sure that this pertains to the trademarked name on the label.
 Deciding not to write and ask, I abandoned my research to being satisfied with not knowing why the name was chosen.
 My insatiable curiosity was satiated, and I preferred to drink, rather than to know.